alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 misunderstandings and multiple interpretations of a same scene, misunderstandings that the audience loves, as a peak behind the curtain of a performer's mind, because the audience assumes what should have happened.
-They "know\" the performer misremembered a character's name.
+They "know" the performer misremembered a character's name.
-They "know\" that what has been set up will come back later in the scene.
-And the improvisers "know\" where they want to take it.\
+They "know" that what has been set up will come back later in the scene.
+And the improvisers "know" where they want to take it.\
 \
 Could then the logical definition of knowledge, or at least certain belief, be applied to such cases?
 What is the difference in treatment